upad0412/capstone_project/README.md

 # Capestone Project

-Analyze return dispatches of field force and their leading cause of returns for one of the largest telecom providers in US and find leading cause of returns which are a loss for the company!
+Developed a model for Field Technicians of largest US Telecom service provider to predict the probability of a job being returned at the time of assignment to ensure that the corrective actions are taken to avoid the return

 # Problem Statement

-1. Analyze return dispatches of field force and their leading cause of returns for one of the telecom providers in US
+***	Analyze return dispatches of field force and their leading cause of the returns for one of the telecom providers in US
-2. Found leading cause of returns which are a loss for the company.

-Analyzing the dispatch field force data for one of the largest telecom providers in US.
-As we know telecom industry field service performance is unpredictable in nature.
-Why not we can try to predict model from some factors those may can define the cause of return dispatch of field force.

 FFE (Field Force Enablement) is a system that combines processes and services to support companies in locating field force, managing their activity, schedule and dispatch work and integrate with inventory, billing, accounting and other back office systems.
 This tool is most commonly used by the companies which need to manage installs, service or repairs of the systems or equipment.

 FFE plays a pivotal role in making sure that telecom operations run smoothly 24 hours a day 365 days a year.
 A singular error can affect millions of people not to mentions thousands of business that are ever reliant on telecommunication to run their operations on a daily basis.

-I got proprietary dispatch data from one of the telecom company which is used for academic purpose.
+I got a proprietary service dispatch data from one of the  telecom service  service provider which is used for academic purpose.
 I got 12 moths of 2019 service dispatch dataset as ‘.csv’ format.

 ## Data Acquisition

 •	Service Dispatch data (proprietary data use for academic purposes)

-•	12 months of 2019 service dispatch data as .csv file Data can find below:
+Data can find below:
 [Data Gathering]('./Service_Dispatch_Jan2019.csv')
 [Data Gathering]('./Service_Dispatch_Jan2019.csv')